jdiejim/pokedex-blog/README.md

 ```

 **Stateless components** have a shorter setup.
-This type of components are just regular javaScript functions that return jsx.
+These type of components are just regular javaScript functions that return jsx.
 Since we don’t need the class keyword, we can avoid importing the Component class.
 However, we still need to import the React package.

 Open your PokeList.js and follow this steps: